-Divorce mediation in Westchester County, provides a confidential, non-adversarial and cost-effective alternative to traditional divorce litigation.
-In mediation, instead of you and your spouse having hiring your own attorneys and immediately filing for divorce in court, you meet privately and informally with a neutral attorney-mediator to discuss the issues that need to be resolved in your divorce, such as equitable distribution (property division), maintenance (alimony), custody and child support.
+Divorce mediation in New York, provides a confidential, non-adversarial and cost-effective alternative to traditional divorce litigation.
+In mediation, instead of you and your spouse having to hire your own attorneys and immediately filing for divorce in court, you meet privately and informally with a neutral attorney-mediator to discuss the issues that need to be resolved in your divorce, such as equitable distribution (property division), maintenance (alimony), custody and child support.
 The goal of divorce mediation is for you and your spouse to reach a settlement that is fair and mutually favorable to both of you without ever having to set foot into a courtroom.

 Mediated divorces will save you time and money.
 They are much less expensive and stressful than litigated divorces and allow you to maintain the privacy and control over the outcome that you would not otherwise have in traditional courtroom litigation.

-That is especially true for divorce litigation in New York, including Westchester County, which has its own unique set of court rules that can be difficult to understand, time-consuming to navigate and the court procedure itself can often be an unnecessary source of stress for divorcing couples.
-An overview of the court rules for litigating a divorce in Westchester County can be found here.
+That is especially true for divorce litigation in New York, where each county has its own unique set of court rules that can be difficult to understand, time-consuming to navigate and the court procedure itself can often be an unnecessary source of stress for divorcing couples.
+As an example, an overview of the court rules for litigating a divorce in Westchester County NY can be found here.

 If mediation is the right fit for your case, you and your spouse and the attorney-mediator will sign a mediation agreement in which you agree to mediate your divorce.
 You can learn how to determine if mediation is the right choice for you.